cfpb/hmda-test-files/readme.md

 These filepaths can be changed in [test filepaths configuration](https://github.com/cfpb/hmda-test-files/blob/master/2019/python/configurations/test_filepaths.yaml).

-To create test files for 2019:
+To create test files for 2019 and 2020:
 1. Navigate to the 2019/python directory.
 2. Run `python3 generate_2019_error_files.py`